TomNeyland/needle/PROJECT.md

-🔍 Project Brief: Search++ (Semantic Code Search for VS Code)
+🔍 Project Brief: Needle (Semantic Code Search for VS Code)

-Search++ is an AI-powered VS Code extension for semantic, natural-language codebase searching.
+Needle is an AI-powered VS Code extension for semantic, natural-language codebase searching.
 It lets developers search their code using queries like "Where do we validate user inputs?" and quickly shows relevant, ranked results.
 🚀 Current Status & Implementation Details

 We're currently in the rapid prototyping stage, intentionally using simple solutions to iterate quickly:

     Embedding provider: OpenAI's text-embedding-3-small API

-    Vector storage: A local JSON file (searchpp.embeddings.json) to keep embeddings persistently cached between sessions
+    Vector storage: A local JSON file (needle.embeddings.json) to keep embeddings persistently cached between sessions

     Chunking strategy: Using VS Code's built-in DocumentSymbol APIs to extract functions, classes, and methods, then prepending a hierarchical context (Class > method) to each chunk before embedding